varabyte/kobweb/README.md

 * A lot of detailed documentation is planned to go into the Kobweb site (linked just above) but it isn't done yet.

-I think there's enough there now to let you do almost anything you'd want to do, as either Kobweb supports it or you can escape hatch to underlying Compose for Web / Kotlin/JS approaches, but there might be some areas where it's still a bit DIY.
+I think there's enough there now to let you do almost anything you'd want to do, as either Kobweb supports it or you can escape hatch to underlying Compose HTML / Kotlin/JS approaches, but there might be some areas where it's still a bit DIY.
 It would be great to get real world experience to hear what issues users are actually running into.

 So, should you use Kobweb at this point?
 If you are...

-* playing around with Compose for Web for the first time and want to get up and running quickly on a toy project:
+* playing around with Compose HTML for the first time and want to get up and running quickly on a toy project:
     * **YES!!!** Please see the [connecting with us ▼](#connecting-with-us) section below, we'd definitely love to hear from you.
 It's still a good time if you'd want to have a voice in the direction of this project.